basho/basho_docs/source/languages/en/riak/dev/data-modeling/sql-migration.md

 ## Our Example

-In this tutorial, we'll store a [PostgreSQL](http://www.postgresql.org/) table housing a series of blog posts in Riak using a [Python](https://www.python.org/) script relying on the [psycopg2](http://initd.org/psycopg/docs/) library.
-The `posts` table we'll be converting was created using the following SQL script:
+Let's say that we've been storing a series of blog posts in [PostgreSQL](http://www.postgresql.org/), in a database called `blog` and a table called `posts`.
+This table has the following schema:

 ```sql
 CREATE TABLE posts (